mmondelli/reproduceR/README.md

 Then you can execute the function:

 ```
-reproduceR::publish(<your_token>)
+reproduceR::publish(token=<your_token>, bundle=<packaged experiment>, prov_dir=<provenance dir>)
 ```

 ## Additional information

-* The libs and applications already provided by the VM (in this package) are: default-jdk, libcurl4-openssl-dev, build-essential, libgit2-dev, libssl-dev, libxml2-dev, r-base-core, r-recommended
+* The libs and applications already provided by the VM (in this package) are: default-jdk, libcurl4-openssl-dev, build-essential, libgit2-dev, libssl-dev, libxml2-dev, r-base-core, r-recommended, sqlite3

 * Also, devtools and reproduceR R packages are already installed (to load them into R, you can inform the location: lib.loc='/usr/local/lib/R/site-library/')